Student transfer requests now open in EPISD

 In-and out-of-District transfers for 2022-23 school being accepted

-EL PASO, Texas (KTSM) — El Paso County students who wish to take advantage of the world-class academic and extracurricular opportunities offered in the El Paso Independent School District (EPISD) may now begin to submit their transfer requests for the 2022-23 school year.
+EL PASO, Texas (KTSM) — El Paso County students who wish to attend El Paso Independent School District (EPISD) may now begin to submit their transfer requests for the 2022-23 school year.

 In-and out-of-District transfer requests are now being accepted online for students who live outside of the EPISD boundary district, as well as those students who live in the EPISD geographic district but wish to attend a District school that is not their assigned neighborhood campus.